Customer success vs customer support: Why they’re both important

 Chat support reps

-Chat support representatives are live chat agents that respond to live inquiries made by patrons online and usually via a chat box pop-up or through any messaging channel like Facebook Messenger.
+Chat support representatives are live chat agents who respond to live inquiries made by patrons online, usually via a chat box pop-up or through any messaging channel like Facebook Messenger.

-Since most chats are live and instant, they need to be present at all times, typing up to 70 words per minute to catch up with the demand.
+Since most chats are live and instant, they need to be present at all times and type up to 70 words per minute to keep up with the demand.

 From customer support comes customer success.